After Paul and I spent a couple or months or so in Malta and Gozo… we were wondering where our next travel destination would be.

 Address: Şahkulu, Kumbaracı Ykş.
 35A, Beyoglu

-One day Max and I went to see the Galata Tower.
+One day Paul and I went to see the Galata Tower.
 And, not far from there away from the crazy busy touristy area was a restaurant called… Community Kitchen.

 And, in fact we discovered that the food was actually vegan, which was fine for us.
 So, it was a few hundred meters or so walk, along cobble stoned streets.
 Good walking shoes in Istanbul is a must!